pkurth/D3D12Renderer/README.md

   - Capsules
   - Cylinders
   - AABBs and OBBs
-  - Convex hulls
+  - Arbitrary convex hulls
-- SIMD support for constraint resolution
+- SIMD support for constraint resolution (SSE4 and AVX2)
 - Ragdolls
 - Vehicle physics
 - Machine learning for ragdoll locomotion.
 Based on [Machine Learning Summit: Ragdoll Motion Matching](https://www.youtube.com/watch?v=JZKaqQKcAnw) and [DReCon: Data-Driven Responsive Control of Physics-Based Characters](https://static-wordpress.akamaized.net/montreal.ubisoft.com/wp-content/uploads/2019/11/13214229/DReCon.pdf) by Ubisoft

 </p>

-## Others
+## Other features

 - Editor tools
 - Integrated CPU and GPU profiler (with multi-threading support)

 ## System Requirements

-Since this project uses Direct3D 12 as the only rendering backend, the only supported platform is Windows 10.
+Since this project uses Direct3D 12 as the only rendering backend, the only supported platforms are Windows 10 or higher.
 The project is only tested with Visual Studio 2019, and only on NVIDIA GPUs.

 For mesh shaders you will need the Windows 10 SDK version 10.0.19041.0 or higher.